Life Story Books

 - What is going on in the child's life at the moment? (e.g. contact arrangements, change of school, change of placement, therapy etc.);

-- What key background issues need to be communicated in the life story book? (e.g. drug or alcohol abuse, domestic violence, neglect or abuse etc.);
+- What key background issues need to be communicated in the life story book? (e.g. drug or alcohol abuse, domestic abuse, neglect or abuse etc.);

 - What methods will be used to do the work?
 What resources are available?
 Are additional resources needed? (e.g. books, CD-roms, materials etc.);